Thursday, May 8, 2025

 Since we know that all colors are created from the three primary colors, this is a good place to start.

 I start with a double primary palette - two versions of each of the primaries - red, yellow and blue, plus titanium white.
-I choose a bright and a dull version of each.
-You can vary your choices for these three primaries.
-This will give a slightly different nuance to your color mixtures.
+I pick a bright and a dull version of each.

-When painting landscapes, I will add orange and burnt sienna - two very helpful and convenient colors to mix with blue to create a variety of greens.
+When painting landscapes, I will often add a violet, orange or burnt sienna - three very helpful and convenient colors to mix with blue to create a variety of greens.

 If I am painting lilacs, I will add purple.
-I can mix a purple, but nothing says "lilacs" to me except Dioxazine Purple.
+I can mix a purple, but nothing says "lilacs" to me except Dioxazine Purple and Cobalt Violet.

 So, to answer the question, “What colors do you use?”
 Here is my current basic double primary palette.